AMReX-Astro/Castro/sphinx_docs/source/CastroGravity.rst

 in the GNUmakefile.

-There are currently four options for how gravity is calculated, controlled by setting .
-The options are
-ConstantGrav, PoissonGrav, Monopole Grav or PrescribedGrav.
+There are currently four options for how gravity is calculated, controlled by setting gravity.gravity_type.
+The options are ConstantGrav, PoissonGrav, Monopole Grav or PrescribedGrav.
 Again, these are only relevant if USE_GRAV = TRUE in the GNUmakefile and castro.do_grav = 1 in the